Elihle8629/Elihle8629/README.md

 ## Personal introduction
 My name is Thembelihle Kubheka, and I am from Mpumalanga.
-I recently joined the TFG Graduate Program in the BI Operations space.
+I recentlty completed my undergrad studies at the university of the Western Cape.
 I am passionate about tech and always looking to grow my skills and contribute to effective projects.
 Outside the academic world, I am a member of the UWC Creative Arts Choir, where I enjoy singing and expressing myself through music.
 It is a great balance to my tech life and helps keep me creative and energized.

 ## Education
 I completed my undergraduate degree in 2025 and I am now a full-time postgraduate at the University of the Western Cape pursuing an honors degree in Computer science.